 beagle shedding

-Beagles shed a lot, but it goes unnoticed because they have short coats.
+These dogs shed a lot, but it goes unnoticed because they have short coats.
 During winter, their coat gets thicker, so the shedding quantity increases during spring.
 To remove dead hair and keep their coat clean, rush them once a week.

 beagle size and weight